 How Much of My Property Do I Have to Surrender?

 Chapter 7 is a form of liquidation bankruptcy.
 The trustee will take control of your estate and determine what, if any, valuable assets you have to repay your creditors.
 If any is found, you may have to surrender that property in order to repay your creditors.
-However, you are allowed to use exemptions to protect property you want to keep.
+However, you are allowed to use exemptions to protect the property you want to keep.
 There are both state and federal rules regarding bankruptcy exemptions.
 This is something that you will want to discuss with your bankruptcy attorney.

 When to File Bankruptcy Chapter 7